BUEC500C1/news-analyzer-nikhilgu99/README.md

 ### Database Configuration

 This API uses the SQLite3 library.
 I have a table called "files" to store information about pdf and text files uploaded by the file upload API.
-The columns in this table are file ID, filename, and data.
+The columns in this table are file ID, filename, upload data, and data.
+Currently, I have files being updated through a web URL, soon this will be changed to a GUI in browser.